Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 ### Production

-To build and run in production mode you need to have your angular app side by side with the [Node XM CLoud proxy](https://github.com/Sitecore/jss/tree/dev/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy). - *[TODO] The link should reference to release/22.0.0 branch*
+To build and run in production mode you need to have your angular app side by side with the [Node XM CLoud proxy](../node-xmcloud-proxy/).

 Execute the following commands.